First two members of Thai football team emerge from Tham Luang cave

 "We are giving them a physical examination.
 They have not been moved to Chiang Rai hospital yet," Tossathep told Reuters.

+"Four boys have reached Chamber Three and will walk out of the cave shortly," Lieutenant-General Kongcheep Tantrawanit told AFP, referring to the area where rescue workers had set up a base.

+At about 7.45pm, Reuters, citing a senior member of the rescue team, reported that six have exited the cave.

-The operation to extricate the 12 Thai boys and their coach, who have been trapped since Jun 23, from the bowels of the cave began at 10am (local time) this morning.
+The operation to extricate the 12 Thai boys and their coach, who have been trapped since Jun 23, from the bowels of the cave began at 10am on Sunday morning.
+The first boys were initially expected to emerge only at 9pm.

 The trapped boys were divided into four groups, according to the Bangkok Post.
 Four boys were in the first group, with the rest split into groups of three.
 The coach was in the last group.